52North/pubopen/opensource/success.md

 * Linux
 * Firefox & Chrome

+Mention MapBox or CartoDB and the like?

+“We have never given back (to OSM, to open source) because of the license - licenses are just getting in the way - we have given back because it is a smart business decision“ Eric Gunnerson, CEO of MapBox, about why open data matters for businesses. > http://carsten.io/so-if-you-are-opening-up-data-make-it-really-open/

 Get a detailed inside view to activities of open source projects on [Open Hub](https://www.openhub.net/).